megfault/F2FDTNsim/README.md

 This is a simulator for a delay-tolerant friend-to-friend network.
 It was written for the purpose of evaluating the network performance of the anonymous wireless communication scheme [aDTN](https://www.seemoo.tu-darmstadt.de/team/ana-barroso/adtn).

+## Requirements

+The simulator is written in python3 and requires following python modules:
+- sqlalchemy
+- numpy
+- networkx
+- the module for the database you will store the data in (we used psycopg2 for postgres)

 ## Instructions

 Before you start, place your mobility input file in the input directory (create the directory if it doesn't exist yet).
 The lines of the file have following format: